ninjitaru/androidx-particles/README.md

 ### Android Studio / Gradle

-Add the following dependency to the build.gradle of your project:
+Add the following dependency to your project's build file:
 ```gradle
 dependencies {
     implementation 'androidx.particles:particles:1.3.3'
 }
 ```
-Note: If you get an error, you may need to include the JCenter repository:
+**Note**: If you get an error, you may need to include the JCenter repository:
 ```gradle
 repositories {
     jcenter()